-'ELIGIBILITY CRITERIA'
+ELIGIBILITY CRITERIA

-No candidate shall allow to be admitted to the B.Sc (Medical Microbiology) until:-
+No Candidate shall be allowed to be admitted to the B.Sc.
+Medical Microbiology until:- b) He/she has passed qualifying examination as under:

-- 1) He/She has completed the age of 17 years on or before first day of July of the year commencing the prescribed academic session of the said course. - 2) He/She has passed qualifying examination are as under: - (a) The Indian School Certificate Examination which is equivalent to 10+2 Higher Secondary Examination after a period of 12 years study, the last two years of study comprising of Physics, Chemistry, Biology and Mathematics or any other elective subjects with English at a level not less than the core course for English as prescribed by the National Council for Educational Research and Training after the introduction of the 10+2+3 years educational structure as recommended by the National Committee on education.
-OR - (b) The Intermediate examination in science of an Indian University/Board or other recognized examining body with Physics, Chemistry and Biology which shall include a practical test in these subject and also English as a compulsory subject.
-OR - (c) The pre-professional or medical examination with Physics, Chemistry, Biology, after passing there, the higher secondary school examination, or the pre- University or an equivalent examination.
-The professional/pre-medical examination shall include a practical test in Physics, Chemistry and Biology and also English as a compulsory subject.
-OR - (d) The first year of the three years degree course of a recognized university with Physics, Chemistry, Biology including a practical test in these subjects provided the examination is a "University Examination" and candidate has passed 10+2 with English at a level not less than a core course. - OR - (e) B.Sc Examination of an Indian University, provided that he/she has passed the B.Sc examination with not less than two of the following subjects-Physics, Chemistry, Biology (Botany, Zoology) and further that he/she has passed the earlier qualifying examination with the following subjects-Physics, Chemistry, Biology and English (10+2 level).
-OR - (f) Any other examination which in scope and standard is found to be equivalent to the intermediate science examination of an Indian University/Board, taking Physics, Chemistry, Biology including a practical test in each of these subjects and English.
+The Indian School Certificate Examination which is equivalent to 10+2 higher Secondary examination after a period of 12 years study, the last two years of Study comprising of Physics, Chemistry, Biology and Mathematics or any other elective subjects with English at a level not less than the core course for English as prescribed by the National Council for Educational Research and Training after the introduction of the 10+2+3 years educational structure as recommended by the National Committee on education.

+The Intermediate examination in Science of an Indian University/Board or other recognized examining body with Physics, Chemistry and Biology which shall include a Practical test in these subjects and also English as a compulsory subject.

+The Pre-Professional or medical examination with Physics, Chemistry and Biology, after passing their higher secondary school examination, or the pre-university or an equivalent examination.
+The pre-Professional /pre-medical examination shall include a practical test in Physics, Chemistry and biology and also English as a compulsory subject.

+The first year of the three years degree course of a recognized University, with Physics, Chemistry and Biology, including a Practical test in these subjects provided the examination is a "University Examination" and candidate has passed 10+2 with English at a level not less than a core course.

+B.Sc. examination of an Indian University, provide that he/she has passed the B.Sc. examination with not less than two of the following subjects-Physics, Chemistry, Biology (Botany, Zoology) and further that he/she has passed the earlier qualifying examination with the following subjects-Physics, Chemistry, Biology and English (10+2 level).

+Any other examination which in scope and standard is found to be equivalent to the intermediate science examination of an Indian University/Board, taking Physics, Chemistry, Biology including a Practical test in each of these subjects and English.

-Note: 10+2 with vocational training in Nursing/Medical Lab technology/Medical Microbiology are also eligible and 10+20with Diploma in Medical Microbiology are also eligible for the respective course.
-Marks obtained in Mathematics are not to be considered for admission to the B.Sc M.L.T.
-Course.
+Note: 10+2 with vocational training in Nursing/Medical Lab technology/Medical Microbiology are also eligible and 10+2 with Diploma in Medical Microbiology are also eligible for the respective course.
+Marks obtained in Mathematics are not to be considered for admission to the B.Sc.
+MLT Course.
 After the 10+2 course is introduced, the integrated courses should be abolished.

-MIGRATION/TRANSFER OF CANDIDATES
+MIGRATION / TRANSFER OF CANDIDATES

-- a) Migration/Transfer of candidates from one recognized institution to another institution of this University or from another University will not generally be considered. - b) However, under extraordinary circumstances, the vice-Chancellor shall have the powers to place any migration/transfer he deems fit in the Governing Council and get its approved for grant of permission for migration/transfer to candidates undergoing course of study in affiliated institution of this University.
+Migration / Transfer of candidates from one recognized Institution to another Institution of this University or from another University will not generally be considered.

+However, under extra ordinary circumstances, the Vice-Chancellor shall have the powers to place any migration / transfer he deems fit in the Governing Council and get its approval for grant of permission for migration / transfer to candidates undergoing courses of study in affiliated Institutions of this University.